jogendra/jogendra.github.io/about.md

 ---
 <br>

 Hi, I’m Jogendra, final year student at **Indian Institute of Technology (BHU) Varanasi**.
 I am an iOS / Web Developer, [GitHub Campus Expert](https://githubcampus.expert/jogendra/) and an active Open Source contributor.
 I love/know to design with [Sketch](https://www.sketchapp.com/).
+Currently, I am working with [Zomato](https://www.zomato.com/) as an iOS Developer.

 In the past, I was a Google Summer of Code (2018) Student for FOSSASIA, an iOS Developer Intern at [Wheelstreet Inc.](https://www.wheelstreet.com/), and a Software Developer Intern at [Vertext Infosoft](https://vertexinfosoft.com/).
 I mentored several Open Source Programs including Google Code-In 2018 and mentoring Google Summer of Code (2019) students.
 I am a maintainer and core contributor to [FOSSASIA](https://fossasia.org/).